Series / The Name's The Same

 - Episodes sponsored by Chicken of the Sea featured a short animation of the brand's mermaid mascot "pinging" the different types of products (tuna; strained tuna and dietetic tuna; oyster stew and oysters; and frozen tuna pie) as the announcer said them.
 This was clipped out of GSN airings since 2004 in the network's quest for more current commercial space.

-- During Ralston's sponsorship, the show used an animated opening set to the song "Meet Me in St. Louis" (where Ralston's headquarters was located).
+- For the last few months of the run, the show used an animated opening set to the song "Meet Me in St. Louis" (where Ralston's headquarters was located).

 - Bob & Ray: Shared hosting duties for about two months in 1955.
 Appropriately, the show became more comedic in a style akin to the duo's earlier work, with occasional skits.